-What you need to know about a cutover email migration to Office 365
+What you need to know about a cutover email migration in Exchange Online

-As part of an Office 365 deployment, you can migrate the contents of user mailboxes from a source email system to Office 365.
+As part of a Microsoft 365 or Office 365 deployment, you can migrate the contents of user mailboxes from a source email system to Microsoft 365 or Office 365.
 When you do this all at one time, it's called a cutover migration.
+Additionally, this migration method moves mail users, mail contacts, and mail-enabled groups with their membership.
 Choosing a cutover migration is suggested when:

-Your current on-premises Exchange organization is Microsoft Exchange Server 2003, Microsoft Exchange Server 2007, Microsoft Exchange Server 2010, Microsoft Exchange Server 2013, or Exchange Server 2016.
+Your current on-premises Exchange organization is Microsoft Exchange Server 2003 or later.

 Your on-premises Exchange organization has fewer than 2,000 mailboxes.